zvercodebender/community-plugins/README.md

 If you want to add features to a plugin, fix a bug or otherwise contribute, great!
 Fork the community-plugins repository, make your changes, test them and submit a pull request to us so we can incorporate your changes and make them available to other Deployit users.

+# Discussing plugins

+The [Deployit user forum](http://support.xebialabs.com/forums/20273366-deployit-users) is a place where you can discuss these community plugins (or other Deployit installation and configuration topics) with fellow Deployit users.

 # Enjoy!